Robert Homer Anderson, Jr. '42

-With his military duties completed, Anderson continued his education and received a Bachelor of Divinity degree from the Lutheran Theological Seminary in Philadelphia in 1950.
+With his military duties completed, Mr. Anderson continued his education and received a Bachelor of Divinity degree from the Lutheran Theological Seminary in Philadelphia in 1950.
 He continued his studies at the University of Edinburgh in Edinburgh, Scotland, where he majored in theology and church history.
 His education did not stop there.
-Anderson entered the University of Virginia School of Law where he received his juris doctorate degree in 1957.
+He entered the University of Virginia School of Law where he received his juris doctorate degree in 1957.

-Anderson's family has a long legacy at Roanoke College.
+Mr. Anderson's family has a long legacy at Roanoke College.
 His father, R. Homer Anderson, D.D., graduated in 1910 and was a charter member of the Athletic Hall of Fame and a Trustee Emeritus.
 He served as Superintendent of the Lutheran Synod of Virginia for many years.
 His brother, W. Edward Anderson, M.D., graduated in 1950.
 An uncle and many cousins also graduated from Roanoke College.

 Mr. Anderson was a member of First Lutheran Church in Norfolk, where he served on the Church Council, taught Sunday school and served as a congregational ambassador for Roanoke College.
 He was a member of the Honor Guard and held the distinction of being the oldest active member of the Hampton Roads Alumni Chapter.
 He and his wife lived in Norfolk, Virginia.
 They had two children, Robert H. Anderson, III, an attorney in Richmond, Virginia, and E. Jane Anderson, an attorney in St. Paul, Minnesota.